Advanced Reporting & Analytics

 So, if you step back a minute, I'm sure you have backlogs of features you want to build and my guess is that reporting is not, "There were some brave souls who said 'Yes I'm excited by reporting' but generally speaking it's not top of the list."
 It's not what makes or breaks the company.

 One way we thought about it is, "What's in it for us?"
-Like, "Why do we--?
-Customers are going to ask about reporting, but why even build it?
-Why not say no?
-Why does it matter?"
+Like, "Why do we--? it matter?"
 One way to rationalize it, and we found a way to rationalize it, is to say "Reporting is actually a great way to bring people back into the product."
 This is especially true for SaaS platforms.

 That justifies the investment.
 For us, that totally justified the investment.
 So we thought we discovered two hooks to help you bring people back in the product via reporting.
 For us there are alerts and there are what we call AI generated stories, AI with quotes in this slide.